BrandiMac/space-products/doc/visibility.rst

 * `PointGroupPoint <https://ai-solutions.com/_help_Files/pointgroups.htm>`_

-The following script example shows how to create a :ref:`VisibilitySegment` and set its observer and target:
+To create a :ref:`VisibilitySegment` and set its observer and target via scripting, please follow the example below.

 .. code-block:: c++